michaelkolesidis/web-development-examples/css/before-after/flag-of-israel/README.md

-A reconstruction of the flag of Israel using CSS after.
+A recreation (kind of) of the flag of Israel using CSS after.

-*No politics involved*
+*The flag was picked for demonstrative purposes.
+No politics involved*